 - getting your first cycling shoes and learning how to clip in and out,

-- descending down a hill, riding in traffic,
+- descending down a hill,

 - riding in bunches and the art of sitting on a wheel,

 - getting your first cycling kit,

 - learning how to fit a helmet properly,

 - taking a drink from your drink bottle while riding,

 If you like to challenge yourself cycling provides so many initial milestones that it’s not surprising that you get the bug because it’s like the exhilaration you first got when you were able to ride in a straight line.
 Cycling gives you so many more skills and goals to master, making it so rewarding when you nail them.
 It’s all part of the cycling journey that every cyclist is on.
 So, it’s no surprise that once you get a few of these mastered that you are looking for the next challenge and that’s usually signing up for a cycling event.